• Home

 Share on FacebookShare on Twitter

-Jupyter supercomputer c Ryne Paulson / UW Medicine Named for the Nobel Prize-winning biochemist Jennifer Doudna, who helped invent CRISPR gene-editing technology, the computer represents the union between high-level science and state-of-the-art computational power.
+Jupyter supercomputer c Ryne Paulson / UW Medicine Named for the Nobel Prize-winning biochemist Jennifer Doudna, who helped invent CRISPR gene-editing technology, the computer represents the union between high-level science and modern computational power.

 Scheduled to come online in 2026, Doudna will provide more than ten times the capability — measured in FLOPS (floating point operations per second) of NERSC’s 5-petaflop Cray XC40 system, named Perlmutter.